kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 `Workload` remains authoritative and is never reconciled against `spec.scheduling`.
 The ownership continues to govern mutation and deletion.
 This is the supported BYO `Workload` path described in [Bring-your-own Workload and PodGroup](#bring-your-own-workload-and-podgroup).

+This is not a new entry point, the annotation path is the one [KEP-6089] already defines and the Job controller already honors, and no additional BYOW mechanism is planned.

 ### Deleting the Workload on suspend